- Placement Test Information

 ENG 103 Composition I

-One (1) re-test in each COMPASS section (math, reading, writing skills) is permitted.
+Students are allowed to challenge their placement with one (1) re-test of each COMPASS section, as long as they have not taken a course in that subject area (Math, Reading, or Writing).
 Students must wait a minimum of 24 hours to re-test.
 There is a $10 re-test fee per section (paid in the Business Office).
 Students are advised to study prior to re-testing.

 Re-test Process for Reading & Writing Skills: